 When you're at home, using 2 tablespoons of apple cider vinegar in a glass of water or using a few drops of lavender oil will help repel pests on the deck or in the kennel area.
 These products work well with Pyrethrins, but they are seldom enough by themselves.

-disease will also increase with the mosquito problem.
-Mosquitoes carry heartworm and transfer them to your pet when they feed.
+The risk of Heartworm disease will also increase with the mosquito problem.
+Mosquitoes carry heartworm and can transfer them to your pet when they feed.
 Be sure your pets are on a monthly heartworm preventative, and talk to your vet about increasing the dose if your mosquito issue is extreme.
 In some areas of the south, increased dosage is already being used to combat the heartworm exposure.

-is a bacterial infection that is shed in the urine, and urine-contaminated water is ideal for Lepto survival.
+Leptospirosis or “Lepto” is a bacterial infection that is shed in the urine, and urine-contaminated water is ideal for Lepto survival.
 Rodents and raccoons are the main shedders of Lepto after flooding, but many mammals can get Lepto, including humans.
-Dogs with Lepto have kidney and liver issues that are hard to treat, and they often fail, resulting in death.
+Dogs with Lepto have kidney and liver issues that are hard to treat.
+These organs often fail, resulting in death.
 If the dog survives, he may carry Lepto and become an intermittent shedder for the rest of his life.
 Pregnant dogs that are not protected will abort in late pregnancy from Lepto.

-will soothe the itch and kill the ringworm spores on the coat.
-Topical lesion treatment with an antifungal like Griseofulvin will speed the cure.
+Ringworm, a fungal infection, also increases with the hot, humid weather.
+Fungal infections are soil-born but require rougher surfaces to attach.
+Bruising, scratches or hot spots can give fungal infections that foothold on skin.
+Shampooing and treating the dog with Lime Sulfur Dip will soothe the itch and kill the ringworm spores on the coat.
+Topical lesion treatment with an antifungal like ChlorConazole spray will speed the cure.
 Some animals require oral Ketoconazole to get rid of the issue.
 Cats are especially susceptible to ringworm.

-careful to thoroughly clean and disinfect any moldy areas.
-If you have any questions about disinfectants, feel free to talk to our customer care representatives!
+Bacterial infections are also common with flooding, and disinfectants are important to keep them in check.
+If your kennel area is flooded, you need to use a good disinfectant like Virkon, being careful to thoroughly clean and disinfect any moldy areas.
+If you have any questions about disinfectants, feel free to talk to our pet care specialists!